isk030/maerchen-app/README.md

-# maerchen-app
-simple app for searching and reading tales

 maerchen-app
 ===================

 This is my first Node.js project, which crawls german tales from https://www.maerchen.com and providing them with express in RESTful API manner.
+Its a simple app for searching and reading tales

 ----------
 Installation